HacerSalman/AllCountries/README.md

 # AllCountries
 It is an android project for listing all countries and details of them.
-It includes Kotlin,MVVM,Navigation component,Dagger2,Retrofit,and PadegList technologies.
+It includes Kotlin, MVVM, Navigation component, Dagger2 ,Retrofit and PadegList technologies.